Spacerat/spacerat.github.io/_drafts/2020-03-14-Information-Value-Multiple-Variables.md

                          &=& $1.28m
 \end{eqnarray}$$

-If the campaign is not run, we can never make any profit, so we risk losing out out on everything we would have made.[^eolname]
+Ignoring how much we stand to _make_, running this campaign involves a 4% risk of a $5m loss, and a 36% risk of a $3m loss.
+Multiplied together, the expected loss is $1.28m.

-**WIP - Note that this calculation is equivalent to a monte-carlo simulation which computes the Overall EOL**
+We can make a similar calculation for the case where the campaign is not run.
+Here, the risk is that we lose out out on everything we would have made.[^eolname]

 | A result   | B result   | Profit | Probability | Opportunity Loss<br>(loss if campaign is rejected)
 |------------|------------|--------|-------------|------------------